microsoft/FluidFramework/historian/README.md

 `docker run -it -v "$(pwd):/home/node/server" -p 3000:3000 historian /bin/sh`

 When mounted for development you'll want to run the following commands.
-These also work if you would like to develop outside of the container
+These also work if you would like to develop outside of the container.

 `npm install`
 `npm run build`